luciavinapatino/rough-frost/docs/sprints/sprint-1-review.md

 ## User Research & Problem Definition
 ### User Journeys (All Users)
-1.User navigates to site, clicks the create account button, creates a user profile with demographic information (Age, Cooking Level, Allergies, etc.)
+1. User navigates to site, clicks the create account button, creates a user profile with demographic information (Age, Cooking Level, Allergies, etc.)
-2.Given no account:
+2. Given no account:
-	a.User visits website --> given a simple search interface --> The user searches for a recipe and is presented with a list view of recipes options with a simple image of the recipe and a name aggregated from various food blogs.
+	a.
+User visits website --> given a simple search interface --> The user searches for a recipe and is presented with a list view of recipes options with a simple image of the recipe and a name aggregated from various food blogs.
-3.User can input blogs or sites with specific names to prime the search functionality to only return options from those sources to create more specific and curated options that are not as cumbersome to look through
+3. User can input blogs or sites with specific names to prime the search functionality to only return options from those sources to create more specific and curated options that are not as cumbersome to look through
-4.Users click into the search button, have searched return, and can filter the options based on criteria (Time to make, ingredients available, cuisine type)
+4. Users click into the search button, have searched return, and can filter the options based on criteria (Time to make, ingredients available, cuisine type)
-5.When a user finally finds a recipe in the list view they find appealing, they are brought to a recipe detail page with image, ingredients, and instructions
+5. When a user finally finds a recipe in the list view they find appealing, they are brought to a recipe detail page with image, ingredients, and instructions
-6.User can click into a recipe and is presented with a ingredient list and recipe instructions (rather than the standard long blog post telling you about the author etc).
+6. User can click into a recipe and is presented with a ingredient list and recipe instructions (rather than the standard long blog post telling you about the author etc).
-7.Users with accounts save a recipe to their own page, which is then searchable by them and can have notes added to it by the user (e.g. “I prefer to replace the cilantro with parsley in this recipe”.)
+7. Users with accounts save a recipe to their own page, which is then searchable by them and can have notes added to it by the user (e.g. “I prefer to replace the cilantro with parsley in this recipe”.)
-8.Users find a new recipe and create a manual recipe entry.
+8. Users find a new recipe and create a manual recipe entry.
 This can be saved in standalone Recipes or in the Lists tab

 ### User Personas
 #### Persona 1 — The Busy Pragmatist Cook
 Name: Maya, 31
 Life Context: Works full-time in consulting, lives with partner, cooks dinner 3–4 nights per week
-Pain Today: Hates scrolling through “my mother-in-law’s Tuscan summer memories…” blog posts just to get to ingredients Primary Goals:
+Pain Today: Hates scrolling through “my mother-in-law’s Tuscan summer memories…” blog posts just to get to ingredients
+Primary Goals:
 - Quick search → clean, concise recipe → cook immediately
 - Wants to save go-to recipes in one place instead of bookmarking random URLs